-- Educational History: Please include any academic information for all post-secondary institutions you have attended (including institutions you are currently attending).
+- Educational History: Please include academic information for all post-secondary institutions you have attended (including institutions you are currently attending).

-- Employment History: Please include information on any additional nonacademic, industrial, or professional experiences from start of undergraduate work to present.
+- Employment History: Please include information on any additional nonacademic, industrial, or professional experiences from the start of undergraduate work to present.
 Be sure to include the following information for each position listed: Employer, Job Title, Start Date, End Date, City, and State.

-- Affiliations: Please list any additional honor societies and learned professional societies of which you are a member, as well as positions held.
+- Affiliations: Please list any honor societies and learned professional societies of which you are a member, as well as positions held.
 For each affiliation be sure to include the Activity, Start Date, End Date and Position.

 Letter of Recommendation

 A letter of recommendation from one faculty member is required.
 Choose someone who knows you well and can evaluate your potential for graduate school.
 If you have research experience, usually it’s best to ask your research mentor for a letter of recommendation.
 Faculty are asked to include their name, title, address and phone number, and in the body of the letter, discuss the student's:

 - potential for success in an intensive research doctoral program

 The letter must be filled out by the faculty member and either emailed directly to firstname.lastname@example.org, or mailed to: